sylwiagutowska/Fermi_surface/README.md

 - run: python2 read_fermi_surface.py
    *if you would like to use the data from projwfc.x, then answer 'y' *enter the path+PREFIX to *save directory
+- if you would like to use the data from projwfc.x, then look on output of projwfc.x, look which states you would like to consider, create file "sum" and write down the number of states to consider.
+Each line fill with the states, which you would like to sum, eg 1-6 means, that you would like to sum up all states from 1 to 6.
 - run: python3 plot_fermi_surface.py
    *if you would like to use the data from projwfc.x, then answer 'y' and type which atomic states you would like to consider
 - the Mayavi window appears with the Fermi surface.
 You can use wide menu of Mayavi: you can change colors, hide some parts of Fermi Surface, change Fermi energy etc.